python-microscopy/python-microscopy/doc/tiff_handling.rst

 Saving TIFFs
 ------------

-PYME supports saving as floating point TIFF with minimal OME metadata and with the extension `.tif`, and with colour and z channels interleaved according to the OME standard.
+PYME supports saving as floating point TIFF with minimal OME metadata, with the extension `.tif`, and with colour and z channels interleaved according to the OME standard.
 Additional metadata is packaged within the OME metadata using an XML annotation format.
 These floating point TIFFs are readable with ImageJ/FIJI, Matlab, and a few other special purpose image processing programs.
 They are not readable by most general purpose software (word, powerpoint,